 Package your add-in using Visual Studio to prepare for publishing

-Your Office Add-in package contains an XML file that you'll use to publish the add-in.
+Your Office Add-in package contains an XML manifest file that you'll use to publish the add-in.
 You'll have to publish the web application files of your project separately.
+This article describes how to deploy your web project and package your add-in by using Visual Studio 2015.

 In Solution Explorer, open the shortcut menu for the add-in project, and then choose Publish.